Azure/azure-sdk-for-python/sdk/communication/azure-communication-sms/README.md

 ```

 - `from_`: An SMS enabled phone number associated with your communication service.
-- `to`: The phone numbers you wish to send a message to.
+- `to`: The phone number or list of phone numbers you wish to send a message to.
 - `message`: The message that you want to send.
 - `enable_delivery_report`: An optional parameter that you can use to configure delivery reporting.
 This is useful for scenarios where you want to emit events when SMS messages are delivered.
 - `tag`: An optional parameter that you can use to configure custom tagging.

 ## Troubleshooting
-The Azure Communication Service Identity client will raise exceptions defined in [Azure Core](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/README.md).
+The Azure Communication Service SMS client will raise exceptions defined in [Azure Core](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/README.md).

 ## Next steps
 ### More sample code